-The A. James Clark Scholars Program at Stevens Institute of Technology was made possible thanks to a generous gift by the A. James and Alice B. Clark Foundation to honor the legacy of the late A. James Clark, a noted engineer, philanthropist and founder of the Maryland-based Clark Construction Group LLC, one of the nation’s leading privately-held construction companies.
+The A. James Clark Scholars Program at Stevens Institute of Technology was made possible thanks to a generous gift by the A. James & Alice B. Clark Foundation to honor the legacy of the late A. James Clark, a noted engineer, philanthropist and founder of the Maryland-based Clark Construction Group LLC, one of the nation’s leading privately-held construction companies.

 Through dedication and tenacity, Mr. Clark grew a local construction company into a national success, but he never forgot that his business success began with an engineering scholarship.
 This has guided the Clark family’s longstanding investments in engineering education that continues in his name today.
 As part of its commitment to building a pipeline of future engineers, the foundation has partnered with Stevens to provide financial support and enhanced learning opportunities to exceptional undergraduate students who are underrepresented in the engineering field.

-Stevens is among an exclusive group of top universities selected by the Clark Foundation to implement the Clark Scholars Program, the foundation’s signature academic initiative, combining engineering, business, leadership and community service.
+Stevens is among an exclusive group of top universities selected by the Clark Foundation to implement the A. James Clark Scholars Program, the foundation’s signature academic initiative, combining engineering, business, leadership and community service.

-The inaugural cohort of approximately ten Clark Scholars will enroll at Stevens beginning in fall 2018.
-Students selected for the Clark Scholars Program will:
+The inaugural cohort of Clark Scholars enrolled at Stevens in fall 2018.
+Students selected for the Clark Scholars Program receive the following academic supports:

-- Have a mentor to facilitate cohort interactions and projects.
+- A faculty mentor to facilitate cohort interactions and projects.

-- Engage in a rigorous program of engineering, computer science and cybersecurity study, partake in business and/or finance coursework, and participate in service-based learning programs, leadership development, and other Clark Scholars programming.
+- A rigorous program of engineering, computer science and cybersecurity study, business and/or finance coursework, and service-based learning programs, leadership development, and other Clark Scholars programming.

-- Receive an annual financial aid package of approximately $15,000 (as adjusted for inflation and tuition levels and subject to available funds) during each of his or her undergraduate class years, based on demonstrated need, with the goal of having no required loan obligations upon graduation.
+- An annual financial aid package, as adjusted for inflation and tuition levels and subject to available funds, will be provided for four years.
+Financial aid is based on demonstrated need, with the goal of having no required loan obligations upon graduation.